Why ElectWomen

 Current members of congress:

-Four states have never had a woman represent them in Congress: Vermont, Iowa, Mississippi & Delaware
+Three states have never had a woman represent them in Congress: Vermont, Iowa and Mississippi and currently 17 states have no woman representing them in Washington.

 In state government, nearly 25% of elected legislators and officials are women.
 Many states rank far below ranging from only 10 to 13%.
 Colorado leads the country with 40% females serving in the state legislature and at the bottom is South Carolina with just 10%.

-Women serve as governor and lead six (6) states in 2009: Michigan, Arizona, Washington, Connecticut, Hawaii, and North Carolina.
+Women serve as governor and lead just six (6) states in 2011: Oklahoma, Arizona, Washington, South Carolina, New Mexico, and North Carolina.

 *Data courtesy of the Center for American Women and Politics at Rutgers University